kubernetes/test-infra/kubetest/README.md

-Kubetest is the inteface for launching and running e2e tests.
+Kubetest is the interface for launching and running e2e tests.

 See the contributor documentation for information about [e2e testing].